jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 A type gets an identifier, but also the separate objects get their own identifiers.

 The same name can be used for different symbols.
 Which of the *Johns* you’re talking about depends on its context (where it resides).
-Sibblings usually don’t have the same name, because they reside in the same context.
-Only in a very special case sibblings can have the same name.
+Siblings usually don’t have the same name, because they reside in the same context.
+Only in a very special case siblings can have the same name.

 ### Procedures